EndPointCorp/end-point-blog/2020/09/17/an-introduction-to-automated-testing-for-web-applications-by-example-with-symfony.html.md

 Now, that's how we validate an object in Symfony.
 However, validation is a common technique that's done regardless of framework.
 In general, to test validation rules, we always use the same approach: 1. we create the validation subject with some input data, 2. we call whatever component to validate said input data, and 3. we assert that the validation result is what we expect given the input.

-This means that testing a set of validation rules boils down to runinng the same process over and over again with different input.
+This means that testing a set of validation rules boils down to running the same process over and over again with different input.
 The input is the only thing that varies.
 PHPUnit has the [data provider](https://phpunit.readthedocs.io/en/9.3/writing-tests-for-phpunit.html#data-providers) concept which lends itself beautifully for these scenarios.

 To illustrate this, let's continue with our validation example.
 Consider the annotation and signature of the test method: